Venetian Crusade: Pactum Warmundi

-A treaty of alliance was established between Jerusalem and the Venetians prior to the beginning of the siege of Tyre in February 1124 (the city capitulated to the crusaders later that year).
-The treaty was negotiated by Warmund, Patriarch of Jerusalem, and thus it is known as the Pactum Warmundi (Warmundus being the Latin form of his name).
-Earlier treaties had been negotiated between Jerusalem and the Venetians and other Italian city-states, and the Venetians themselves had been granted privileges in 1100 and 1110 in return for military assistance, but this treaty was far more extensive.
-The Pactum granted the Venetians their own church, street, square, baths, market, scales, mill, and oven in every city controlled by the King of Jerusalem, except in Jerusalem itself, where their autonomy was more limited.
-In the other cities, they were permitted to use their own Venetian scales to conduct business and trade when trading with other Venetians, but otherwise they were to use the scales and prices established by the King.
+A treaty of alliance was established between Jerusalem and the Venetians prior to the beginning of the siege of Tyre in February 1124 (the city capitulated to the Crusaders later that year).
+The treaty was negotiated by Warmund, and thus it is known as the Pactum Warmundi (Warmundus being the Latin form of his name).
+Earlier treaties had been negotiated between Jerusalem and the Venetians and other Italian city-states, and the Venetians had been granted privileges in 1100 and 1110 in return for military assistance, but this treaty was far more extensive.
+The Pactum granted the Venetians their own church, street, square, baths, market, scales, mill, and oven in every city controlled by the king of Jerusalem, except within Jerusalem, where their autonomy was more limited.
+In the other cities, they were permitted to use their own Venetian scales to conduct business and trade when trading with other Venetians, but otherwise they were to use the scales and prices established by the king.
 In Acre, they were granted a quarter of the city, where every Venetian "may be as free as in Venice itself."
 In Tyre and Ascalon (though neither had yet been captured), they were granted one-third of the city and one-third of the surrounding countryside, possibly as many as 21 villages in the case of Tyre.
-These privileges were entirely free from taxation, but Venetian ships would be taxed if they were carrying pilgrims, and in this case the King would personally be entitled to one-third of the tax.
+These privileges were free from taxation, but Venetian ships would be taxed if they were carrying pilgrims, and in this case the king would personally be entitled to one-third of the tax.
 For their help in the siege of Tyre, the Venetians were entitled to 300 "Saracen besants" per year from the revenue of that city.
-They were permitted to use their own laws in civil suits between Venetians or in cases in which a Venetian was the defendant, but if a Venetian was the plaintiff the matter would be decided in the courts of the Kingdom.
-If a Venetian was shipwrecked or died in the kingdom, his property would be sent back to Venice rather than being confiscated by the King.
+They were permitted to use their own laws in civil suits between Venetians or in cases in which a Venetian was the defendant, but if a Venetian was the plaintiff the matter would be decided in the courts of the kingdom.
+If a Venetian was shipwrecked or died in the kingdom, his property would be sent back to Venice rather than being confiscated by the king.
 Anyone living in the Venetian quarter in Acre or the Venetian districts in other cities would be subject to Venetian law.